iletai/Coding-Perpare-Learning/README.md

   How to find?
   How to debug?
   How to do that.. bla bla?

+  ### Lear Another
+  You think only working with one language programming will oke?
+No, we must understand and learning many many things in life of a developer.

 ## 📜 List Tool/Version Control Need To Know
 >I will introduce some tool i personal think need to improve your workload and prepare for process coding.